xiahualiu/docker-web/blog/content/blog/2024-04-18-nginx-certbot-docker.md

 * You have ssh access to your server's command line.
 * You have at least one active domain name, and the DNS records for all domain names are set correctly.

 For example, if you brought `google.com` TLD (Top Level Domain), you need to set up these DNS A/AAAA records on DNS providers, such as `blog.google.com`, `www.google.com`, `google.com`, `jenkins.google.com` to the correct destination IPs.
 This is required for certbot to issue SSL cert.
-If you don't have TLD, a subdomain name is OK as well, but a subdomain is less secure than TLD.
+If you don't have a TLD, a subdomain name is OK as well, but less secure.

-If you are using Cloudflare DNS service, make sure you have disabled the DNS Proxy, and all records are shown as **DNS only - reserved IP** under the *Proxy status* column.
+If you are using Cloudflare DNS service, make sure you have disabled the DNS Proxy - all records are shown as **DNS only - reserved IP** under the *Proxy status* column.

 ## Writing Docker Compose